Appiah/socialinvites.github.io/android_core_ui_old.md

 For Edit message dialog customization you have to put five mandatory elements on your layout and you can customize them as you want.

-- EditText for input of the custom
--  with id: `customMessageEditText`,
+- EditText for input of the custom message with id: `customMessageEditText`,
 - TextView for showing how many characters left to the end of message with id: `messageLengthTextView`,
 - TextView for reseting the custom message to default value with id: `resetToDefaultMessageTextView`,
 - TextView for saving the custom message with id: `saveCustomMessageTextView`,